-The current strength of the US dollar over the past five years is a second remarkable similarity to 30 years ago.
-The dollar rose along with Wall Street.
+The strength of the US dollar over the past five years is a second remarkable similarity to 30 years ago.
+In 1980, the dollar rose along with Wall Street.
 Profits came quickly over three years.
 Then the dollar dropped like a stone, by 51% in just two years.
 A repeat of this pattern is growing and could create up to 50% extra profit if you start using strong dollars to accumulate good value stock market ETFs in other currencies.

 For example because of fears about the euro, EWG, the German ETF is down 9 percent over the last 12 months and down 8 percent over the last six months.
 These declines are created by currency concerns.
 When the euro regains strength, the shares have the potential to appreciate even more.

 This is the most exciting opportunity I have seen since we started sending our reports on international investing ideas more than three decades ago.
 The trends are so clear that I created a short, but powerful report “Three Currency Patterns For 50% Profits or More.”
 This report shows how to earn an extra 50% from currency shifts with even small investments.
 I kept the report short and simple, but includes links to 153 pages of Keppler Asset Stock Market and Asset Allocation Analysis so you can keep this as simple or as complex as you desire.